-Mircea Eliade, on the other hand, had a much greater breadth of perspective through his wide-ranging esoteric interests including alchemy, yoga (on which he wrote his PhD thesis), as well as what he would come to call shamanism.
-Eliade, who was first to defend the use of this term in a broader context, defines a shaman as follows:
+Mircea Eliade, who was first to defend the use of this term in a broader context, defines a shaman as follows:

 he is believed to cure, like all doctors, and to perform miracles of the fakir type, like all magicians […] But beyond this, he is a psychopomp, and he may also be a priest, mystic, and poet.

-If we define shamanism this way, Eliade claims, we find that the term covers a collection of phenomena that share a common and unique structure and history.
+If we define shamanism this way, Eliade claims, we find that the term covers a collection of phenomena that share a common and unique structure and history across the cultural spectrum.

 What is core shamanism vs cultural shamanism vs neoshamanism?

 Cultural shamanism, by contrast, refers to the traditional ways of individual cultures.
 There is much to learn and unpack on the why and how of these masters of reality, who are as varied as they are alike.
 Nevertheless, those practicing cultural shamanism are often quick to criticize, with good reason, practitioners of core shamanism or neoshamanism who don traditional dress, and make use of sacred objects, without the proper initiations, and without a full understanding of their meaning and the depth of the culture they come from.
-Personally, I am extremely sensitive to implied or intended cultural appropriation and am currently treading lightly, trying to find my way through this maze.
+In general, it is a good rule of thumb to approach the tradition in the way of the tradition, lest we wake a sleeping giant — in my view, the sacred should always be approached with the utmost respect!
+I am also personally extremely sensitive to implied or intended cultural appropriation, which is an important topic in the world today, and I am currently treading lightly, trying to find my way through this maze.

-Neoshamanism refers to the immense popularity of drumming and enthoegens (such as ayahuasca and peyote) among experience seekers and new age practitioners, along with other eclectic methods of achieving ecstatic trance states, healing, or visions.
-This can include a grab bag of fairly watered-down practices (including vision quests, sweat lodges, dancing, breathing techniques, fasting) catering to the spiritual tourist, that generally don’t have the power of when they are practiced within the full cultural context.
-This is generally a good thing given that neoshamanism plays down the real dangers of interacting with the spirit world without the proper protections of an initiatory lineage and guidance of a master.
-It also features a denial of the hardship of shamanic initiation and preparation, and the necessity of deep study to develop a keen understanding of the nature of the other worlds.
-Most importantly, neoshamanism diverges from both cultural and core shamanism in that it is often focused on self gratification, whereas the true path of the shaman is that of service, to be a bridge between the worlds, going where most mortals fear to tread.
+Neoshamanism refers to the immense popularity of drumming and entheogens (such as ayahuasca and peyote) among experience seekers and new age practitioners, along with other eclectic methods of achieving ecstatic trance states, healing, or visions.
+This can include a grab bag of necessarily watered-down practices (including vision quests, sweat lodges, ecstatic dancing, breathing techniques, fasting) catering to the spiritual tourist, that generally don’t have the power of when they are practiced within the full cultural context.
+For the cultural practitioner, these practices are frequently found to be offensive, the major criticisms being that neoshamanism 1) plays down the real dangers of interacting with the spirit world without the proper protections of an initiatory lineage and guidance of a master, 2) features a denial of the hardship of shamanic initiation and preparation, and the necessity of deep study to develop a keen understanding of the nature of the other worlds, and 3) most importantly, diverges from both cultural and core shamanism in that it is often focused on self gratification, whereas the true path of the shaman is that of service, to be a bridge between the worlds, going where most mortals fear to tread.

 Are you a shaman?